 Governance Process

-Step 1: Discuss proposal ideas on Discord
+: Discuss proposal ideas on

-Step 2: Construct a formal proposal using the template
+: Construct a formal proposal using the

-Step 5: Vote on Snapshot (72 hrs), proposals require a 2/3rds supermajority (66.66%) to pass
+: Vote on (72h), proposals require a 2/3rds supermajority (66.66%) to pass

 The goal of this phase is to test interest and develop a potential solution using the wisdom of the community.
-There also may be others working on similar proposals, and this discussion phase is an important step to identify opportunities to combine proposals.
-If you do not want to own the development of a proposal, this is also a good way to find someone to make the formal proposal.
+There also may be others working on similar proposals, and this discussion phase is an important step to identify opportunities toThe goal of this phase is to begin conversations, test interest, and develop potential solutions to governance issues using the wisdom of the community.

 The proponent is encouraged to reach out to team members to gather feedback or obtain insights or data necessary for informing the proposal’s implementation if they haven’t already contributed to the discussion.

-The gov mods will then have 48h (72h if Friday-Sunday), to review the proposal.
+The gov mods will then have 48h (72h if Friday-Sunday) to review the proposal.

 Moderators:

-• Ensure the proposal meets the expectations of the template and suggest needed changes
+Ensure the proposal meets the expectations of the template and suggest needed changes.

-• If necessary info is missing from the core team, they will direct questions to the relevant team member
+If necessary info is missing from the core team, they will direct questions to the relevant team member.

-• Suggest changes if they think it doesn’t fully represent the discussion so far
+Suggest changes if they think it doesn’t fully represent the discussion so far.

 Once the proposal is complete, gov mods will:

-• Add a BIP number
+Add a BIP number to the #bip-discussion thread

-• Invite proposer to upload to forum.botto.com
+Invite proposer to upload to forum.botto.com

-• Tag the proposal appropriately
+Tag the proposal appropriately

 Note: the time frame of gov mods to respond may be subject to change if there is a surge in proposals.